Godzilla vs. Megalon

 Doomsday had come to Monster Island.

 As Godzilla continued on his way, he became aware of a sudden increase in the earthquake’s intensity.
 Moments later, a loud cracking sound erupted behind the beast, accompanied by the terrified roar of Anguirus.
-Godzilla quickly turned its massive body around, but in the place of Anguirus was a huge, gaping chasm.
-The splitting ground had literally swallowed the creature whole, carrying him to a place where no monster could help him… if he still lived at all.
+Godzilla quickly turned his massive body around, but in the place of Anguirus was a huge, gaping chasm.
+The splitting ground had literally swallowed the creature whole, carrying him to a place where no monster could help him… if he even still lived to be helped.

 An anger coursed through Godzilla’s veins.
 Once again alone and now robbed of his closest ally, the King of the Monsters let loose a mighty roar that shook the island even further to its core.
 As he continued to bellow amidst the smoke and fire, the island finally and climactically exploded into flame and rubble.
 In the spot where Monster Island once stood, now only an erupting geyser of lava, surrounded by smoke, could be seen.